 - Freshly ground black pepper

-Place a bed of asparagus on a plate.
-And then top with asparagus and orange segments.
-Sprinkle with arugula, drizzle with some dressing, and then add a little sea salt for good measure.
+- Place a bed of arugula on a salad plate.
+Top with asparagus and orange segments.
+Sprinkle with gorgonzola, drizzle with some dressing, and add a little sea salt.